Half Ton Lightweight Airportable Gallery

 Above;- 3 shots of the first 'clean' test build of our 1/24th Bedford MK 4 ton GS cargo & then 4 shots of the same model 2 years later having been fitted with a tissue & PVA canopy, cam net, hessian rolls & a roof mounted GPMG.

 Above;- 3 shots of our MK kit built by Andrew McAslan of Kingdom Trucks Northern Ireland in just 3 days !!!
 The next three very convincing outdoor shots of an MK in the rough are from Russian modeller Yigor Sypchenko.
-The third set of 3 are from Nick Daniel.

 Above;- Brothers David & Paul Green from Oxfordshire both had a crack at our MK bedford kit at the same time.
 The open back version is Davids build & depicts a BATUS range safety vehicle.
 The other is from Paul depicting a Gulf War 1 era MK.
 Both Superb quality builds !